IrisJPEG/CCL1/README.md

 # 🎮 Code Breaker: Destroyer of Bugs

-> **Short Pitch**: A modern twist on the classic Breakout-style gameplay.
-Use your “keyboard” paddle to squash bugs (obstacles), collect hearts for extra lives, and outscore your own high score!
+> **Short Pitch**: A relatable twist on the classic Breakout-style gameplay.
+Inspired by the struggles of debugging, use the keyboard to reflect your desperate face and squash all bugs.

 ---